AalokT-80/AalokT-80/README.md

 - 👋 Hi, I’m Alok Tiwari
-- 👀 I’m interested in C++ programming
+- 👀 I’m interested in Data Science/AI&ML
 - 🌱 I’m currently learning AI&DS
 <!---
 AalokT-80/AalokT-80 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.